yast/yast-installation/doc/SELF_UPDATE.md

 5. The selected meta-packages copied to the inst-sys are added as an add-on installation repository to allow updating the `skelcd-*` or `*-release` packages via the self-update repository.
+6. For debugging purposes the list of installed/updated packages is written to the `/.packages.self_update` file in the inst-sys (since yast2-installation-4.3.16, SLE15-SP3/openSUSE Leap 15.3/openSUSE Tumbleweed 20200905).

 ### Language Selection